Dairy Queen Seafood (Udom Suk) – The Legendary Grilled River Prawn

 From the Southern part of Thailand comes this dish called “Tub-Teing“.
 Essentially, this is grilled chicken (ไก่ย่างทับเที่ยง).
 The secret recipe was passed down from generations.
 The chicken is very soft and tender.
 The red sauce outside is not spicy, instead, it is a sweet sauce (Thai Southern style).
 I really like this one because it is not too sweet and you can still get a hint of spice and sourness.
 (Just like Sri-Racha sauce but the more intense version.)

 From the North Eastern part of Thailand which is “Grilled Pork with old Thai style salad” or “Yum-Kor-Mhoo“(ยำคอหมู).
 This restaurant’s “Yum” is special because they did not mix everything for you.
 They will serve you with the chilli and garlic still on top of the grilled pork.
 This way, you can mix them at your desired amount.
 The salad dressing is also not too sweet and not too sour.
 They use marinated tamarind instead of lime juice to make the soup slightly sour.
-The sour taste from tamarind is milder than that from lime juice.
+The sour taste of tamarind is milder than that from lime juice.

 This is the highlight of this restaurant.
 Grilled River Prawns.
 The price is now at 150 Baht per 100 grams. ( 3 River Prawns = 1 Kilogram) The prawns are very fresh and the meat tastes very sweet and nice.
 The shrimp paste at the head was also the best.
 For me, I love to eat it with rice.
 It tastes very creamy.
 Moreover, the restaurant also gave us the special seafood sauce.
 I said that it is special because they use the marinated tamarind for the sourness of the sauce instead of the lime juice.
 The base taste of the sauce is spicy, so combined with the marinated tamarind, it is really good!
-You can feel the spiciness and sourness from the sauce along with the sweetness of the prawn.
+You can feel the spiciness and sourness of the sauce along with the sweetness of the prawn.

 After the delicious meal, it’s time to complete it with something sweet.
 You can have choices of both Thai desserts and homemade ice cream.
 I tried Water Chestnut in Coconut Milk / Red Rubies (Tub-Tim-Grob) and Sago Cantaloupe in Coconut Milk.

 Water Chestnut in Coconut Milk (Red Rubies) is made of Water Chestnut coated with a thin layer of starch outside and we at it with Coconut Milk and ice.
 I am sure that this one will help refresh your body from Thailand’s hot weather.
-This dessert tasted not too sweet, instead you can taste the saltiness of the coconut milk and chestnut.
+This dessert tasted not too sweet, instead, you can taste the saltiness of the coconut milk and chestnut.

 Sago Cantaloupe in Coconut Milk tastes sweeter because of the cantaloupe but they help cut the sweetness by eating it with coconut milk and ice.
 The sago helps to add a chewy texture to this dessert.